Isle of Arran

 The winter of 2007/08 saw her continuing as the second vessel and running in tandem with Hebridean Isles.
 This was the first time her duties had extended into the winter and the move came as a response to rising demand from the distilleries and this seemed to set the scene for future years.
 Another development to come in 2007 was the publication of a proposal for opening (or rather reopening) the link from Mallaig to Lochboisdale and Barra.
 One of the draft solutions was to utilise the Isle of Arran for this duty following her release from the Islay route in 2011, on the arrival of the new Finaggan, however this was not to be.

-Isle of Arran's time as second Islay ferry was certainly not without incident and she found herself under the scrutiny of the Marine Accident Investigation Board on two occasions, once for colliding with Kenncraig linkspan and damaging her visor and surrounding platework and once for grounding in Oban Bay while on a Colonsay relief run.
+Isle of Arran's time as second Islay ferry was certainly not without incident and she found herself under the scrutiny of the Marine Accident Investigation Board on two occasions, once for colliding with Kenncraig linkspan and damaging her visor and surrounding platework and once for grounding on a reef in Oban Bay while on a Colonsay relief run.

 In 2011 once the Finlaggan was safely in service however, Isle of Arran was redeployed to the Clyde once more where she replaced the smaller Saturn as second Arran ferry, partnering the vessel that replaced her 18 years prior.
 Campbeltown was added to her schedule with a three year trial which was later to become a permanent fixture.
 Most of the week was spent shuttling back and forth between Ardrossan and Brodick on an opposing timetable to Caledonian Isles.
 Three return sailings a week (with somewhat questionable sailing times) were offered, leaving Ardrossan on Thursday and Friday evenings, returning on Friday and Saturday mornings (via Brodick on Saturdays only) and then a straight return sailing on Sunday afternoons.
 Despite relatively light loadings the trial was classed as a success and was made permanent, though with no improvements in the sailing times.
+The Campbeltown run continued to run although whenever there was disruption elsewhere in the network, it would often be the route of choice to sacrifice (as was indeed the case in 2023 and 2024).

 More new ground was covered during her time back on the Arran run when weather conditions ruled berthing at Ardrossan out of the equation on one occasion and for the first time Arran traffic was landed at Wemyss Bay.
 Isle of Arran was to return to Wemyss Bay again for a very brief spell providing relief service on the Rothesay service and at the time of writing the only piers she has not served are Mallaig and Armadale.

-Relief work continued throughout the winter months over the following years and she has had no shortage of work in recent overhaul seasons, covering on all the major routes with the exception of Mallaig to Armadale - not bad for a ferry rapidly approaching her 40th anniversary.
+Relief work continued throughout the winter months over the following years and in recent years she has had no shortage of work in overhaul seasons, covering on all the major routes with the exception of Mallaig to Armadale - not bad for a ferry who celebrated her 40th anniversary in 2024.
 The 'Auld Trooper,' as she is often nicknamed, is well regarded by crews and islanders alike - when faced with a choice of Isle of Arran or a cancelled sailing it's amazing how quick she is forgiven for her now-outdated design.
-She has a habit of cropping up just about anywhere (just ask SoC's very own Steve!!)
+A prime example of this was seen in 2024.
+When she arrived for her annual winter relief stint in early January, few would imagine her being the primary vessel on the Arran run for the whole year, with Caledonian Isles sidelined for major steelwork and serious structural repairs, with more faults being discovered as the year wore on.
+Rarely during the year did the Auld Trooper falter, although her life was made considerably more difficult following the permanent closure of her Ardrossan back-up berth by Peel Ports, meaning in certain conditions she had to operate from Troon.
+At the time of updating this text, there is still no sign of the imminent return of Caledonian Isles and it will be the Isle of Arran that hands over the Arran service to the severely overdue Glen Sannox in January 2025.

 Gallery